anand-kashyap/online-fashion-store/Readme.md

 --todo--
 signup --done
-role specify for admin/user in db and code --done checkout product and add to cart add products from admin + sales management add categories from admin stock management and show in admin
+role specify for admin/user in db and code --done checkout product and add to cart --done add products from admin + sales management add categories from admin stock management and show in admin